 They have a history of divisive identity politics: RSS members exercising in Ahmadabad in June 2019.

 International business media have been celebrating Modi as a liberaliser and reformer for many years.
 When he became prime minister after the general elections of 2014, they expected fast action would set free market-driven dynamism in India.
 Many foreign journalists fell for Modi’s campaign rhetoric.
-What they consistently failed to note is how deeply his populist roots are.
+What they consistently failed to note is how deep his populist roots are.
 He is, after all, the leader of the BJP, a party that belongs to a vast Hindu-supremacist network with an age-old agenda of Islamophobia.

 International media liked to pretend that Modi was merely using the BJP and its vast network of supporting organisations.
 It did not occur to them that things were actually the other way around.
 Modi used business-friendly rhetoric to promote his Hindu supremacism.
 Five years later, observers who have been paying attention, should understand that.

 It is plainly not enough to acknowledge the many warning signs.
 The Economist is still downplaying many of those that were evident right from the start.
-For example, its only mentions that deadly riots that marked Modi’s tenure as chief minister of Gujarat in a single sentence: “Addressing concerns raised by his failure as chief minister of Gujarat to prevent a pogrom in 2002 that left 2000 people, mostly Muslims, dead, Mr. Modi declared that sabka saath – all together – would mean sabka vikas – development for all.”
+For example, it only mentions that deadly riots that marked Modi’s tenure as chief minister of Gujarat in a single sentence: “Addressing concerns raised by his failure as chief minister of Gujarat to prevent a pogrom in 2002 that left 2000 people, mostly Muslims, dead, Mr. Modi declared that sabka saath – all together – would mean sabka vikas – development for all.”
 Obviously, 2000 dead deserve more attention than this.